vivianthechic/Viva/README.md

 ## Survey results
 We surveyed Case Western Reserve University students on the viability of a viva product.
 83.33% reported that they know someone who has been a victim of sexual assault on a college campus, and 45.45% were victims themselves.
 83.33% had noticed a rise of sexual assault allegations about college campus sexual assault on social media, which was the original driving force and inspiration of our app.
 Last, 100% responded that they believe an app like viva would be effective at keeping them safe from campus sexual assault.
 The survey indicated that the app could be a useful and desired tool for college students dealing with fear of harm on campus.

+## Functions
+- Account creating and sign in function using Firebox, to allow users to have accounts and profiles
+- Home screen with heat map of dangerous locations in the area, using the Mapbox SDK
+- Profile screen, listing contact information and displaying the user's past submissions of dangerous locations
+- Submission screen, where users can enter an address, time, and story related to a dangerous area on campus

 ## Coding difficulties
+Mapbox SDK
+-  Integrating an outside mapping service came with a variety of difficulties.
+We ran into problems learning their platform and troubleshooting errors with the Mapbox view.
+Furthermore, Mapbox has a lot of navigation functionality.
+Since our goal was a data map with a lot of visual effect and easy readability, we had to translate the Mapbox SDK to be usable with lots of data inputs.
+This meant coding so that the map would auto-adjust with each new data submission of dangerous locations on campus.
+UI Privacy Concerns
+- The Mapbox SDK was created to be able to pin very specific locations.
+However, our app deals with data points of locations of sexual assault, or unsafe locations.
+This brings up the concern of protecting the privacy of the people who submit addresses, and ensuring that users can't see the exact location submitted.
+So, we had to adjust the code to limit how far a user can zoom in, and to read as a heat map of general location, rather than pins.
+Coding for non-tech users
+- Our app, viva, was designed to be used by college students on their nights out, or at parties.
+The idea would be for them to check the safety of their area while walking home or while out with friends.
+So, we had to appeal to an audience of young people using the app in their free time or during special occasions.
+This meant the app would not appeal if it seemed tech-y or hard to use.
+So, we had to work to incorporate a lot of functionalities, and a user interface that was easy to use and appealing to young people.
+This included allowing them to make accounts, having an easily readable map, creating a submission page, and incorporating design elements.

 ## Contributors
 Andrea Tongsak, Vivian Zhang, Alyssa Tan, and Mira Tellegen